Task Arithmetic with Support Languages for Low-Resource ASR: Discussion

 The choice of support language and the scaling parameter $\lambda$ both have a substantial impact on performance.
 Following \citet{li_when_2025}, we hypothesize that support languages that are more closely aligned with the target language should be more beneficial.
 To test this, we represent each language’s training data as a vector of token counts and compute the cosine similarity between each target language and its support language.
 We then examine the relationship between this similarity and the relative improvement in WER from incorporating the support language ($\Delta$WER).

 For \texttt{whisper-tiny}, we find a moderate positive correlation between language similarity and $\Delta$WER, with a Pearson correlation of 0.52 ($p=0.01$) and a Spearman correlation of 0.38 ($p=0.07$), as shown in Figure~\ref{fig:reg_plot}.
 This result suggests that support languages with greater token overlap tend to yield larger improvements.
-Although the relatively high $p$ value for the Spearman correlation means that this similarity metric does not reliably predict improvements in all cases, it nevertheless appears to be a reasonable heuristic for selecting support languages.
+The relatively high $p$ value for the Spearman correlation means that this similarity metric does not reliably predict improvements in all cases.
+This calculation nevertheless appears to be a reasonable heuristic for selecting support languages, or even selecting particular corpora to be used as support data in low-resource settings.
 We do not observe a statistically significant relationship between language similarity and the optimal value of $\lambda$.

 For \texttt{whisper-large-v3}, we do not observe a significant correlation between language similarity and either $\Delta$WER or $\lambda$.
 We suspect this is due to incomplete convergence of several LoRA adapters.
 Instead, we find a strong relationship between the baseline WER of the target-only model and the $\Delta$WER, with a Spearman correlation of 0.60 ($p<0.01$) and a Pearson correlation of 0.78 ($p<0.01$).
 In other words, support languages provide greater benefit when there is more room for improvement, a pattern that is particularly evident for Adyghe.
-This may also help explain the smaller average gains observed for \texttt{whisper-tiny}, whose target-only models already perform relatively well.
+This may also help explain the smaller average improvements observed for \texttt{whisper-tiny}, whose target-only models already perform relatively well.

 Finally, the task baseline based on fine-tuning the Massively Multilingual Speech (MMS) model \cite{pratap2023mms} outperforms most of our systems.
-This suggests that MMS may be a more suitable base model for low-resource ASR.
+This suggests that MMS may be a more suitable base model than Whisper for low-resource ASR.
 Additionally, it is likely that some of our choices for support languages were suboptimal, and the quantitative method for determining language similarity described above might have helped us to find better support languages.